danielelkington/ddd-cool-web-stuff/README.md

-# ddd-cool-web-stuff
+# Things you didn't know you could do in a webapp
-Examples of cool things you can do in a webapp
+Originally presented at DDD BY Night on April 26, 2023.